A Guide to Visiting the 2025 Canadian Tulip Festival in Ottawa

 The Canadian Tulip Festival was established to celebrate the historic Royal gift of tulips from the Dutch people to Canadians following the Second World War.
 Following the Nazi Invasion of the Netherlands, Princess Juliana of the Netherlands took refuge in Ottawa along with her two young daughters, and while in exile in Canada, gave birth to her third daughter, Princess Margriet.
 At the time of the baby’s birth, part of the Ottawa Civic Hospital was declared Dutch soil to allow the new princess to hold Dutch nationality

-When she returned to the Netherlands, Princess Juliana gifted 100,000 tulip bulbs to Ottawa to thank the people of Canada, and since then the Dutch royal family has sent tulip bulbs to Ottawa each year, a gift known as the “Tulip Legacy”.
+When she returned to the Netherlands, Princess Juliana gifted 100,000 tulip bulbs to Ottawa to thank the people of Canada.
+Thereafter the Dutch royal family has sent tulip bulbs to Ottawa each year, a gift known as the “Tulip Legacy”.

-The Canadian Tulip Festival has been celebrating the tulip, an international symbol of friendship and peace, since 1953 and the first Canadian Tulip Festival was held at the suggestion of world-renowned photographer Malak Karsh.
-Since that moment the Canadian Tulip Festival was born, and for decades the National Capital Commission has planted hundreds of thousands of tulip bulbs throughout the national capital region each year for people from around the world to enjoy each spring.
+The Canadian Tulip Festival has been celebrating the tulip, an international symbol of friendship and peace, since 1953 when the first Canadian Tulip Festival was held at the suggestion of world-renowned photographer Malak Karsh.
+Since the moment the Canadian Tulip Festival was born the dedicated gardeners of the National Capital Commission have planted hundreds of thousands of tulip bulbs throughout the national capital region each year, for locals and visitors to enjoy each spring.

 When to Visit the Canadian Tulip Festival

 The Canadian Tulip Festival takes place each May for the ten days before the Victoria Day long weekend.
+The 2025 Canadian Tulip Festival takes place May 9-19.
 The National Capital Commission tulip meter is an extremely useful tool in determining the bloom level of tulips around the city, and helpful for planning the timing of your visit.

-Whether you plan your visit at the start or near the end of the festival, you’re guaranteed to see blooms, as early, mid-, and end-of-season tulips (each with different blooming times) are planted in festival gardens.
+Whether you plan your visit near the start or end of the festival, you’re guaranteed to see blooms as early, mid, and end-of-season tulips (each with different blooming times) are planted in festival gardens.
 If you’re lucky enough to visit for the week, or live nearby, you’ll notice different tulips at every stage of the festival.

 Best Spots to see Blooms; Tulip Gardens Around the City